ayman-elgharabawy/PNN/README.md

 and 2b=n-1 where n is the number of steps and b is the boundary value on x axis.

-Smooth Staircase (SS) function where # steps = 5 and boundaries between -1 and 1  is:
+Symmetric Smooth Staircase (SSS) function where # steps = 5 and boundaries between -1 and 1  is:

 **Manipulate[Plot[(-(s/2)*(Sum[( Tanh[(c*(b-x-(w*i)))] ), {i, 0, n - 1}]-(1)) ), {x, -4, 4}], {n, 5},{s,1,1000}, {c, 100}, {b, 2},{w,1}]**